akirosingh/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Data Analysis
-- Computational Linguistics
+- Technical Storytelling
-- Information Retrieval
+- Infectious Diseases

 # Education to show in About widget
 education: